Jim Carter (actor): Personal life

 Carter and actress Imelda Staunton met in January 1982 during rehearsals for Richard Eyre's Guys and Dolls at the National Theatre.
 According to Staunton, "We worked together for a year and it was a slow burn rather than a heady rush of passion."
 They married in 1983 and have one daughter, Bessie, born in 1993, who enrolled at the National Youth Theatre in 2010.
 Staunton says of Carter's acting, "He has never been the sort of actor who yearns to play Hamlet.
 Maybe it's because he came to acting from performing in the circus.
 He has always done just what he wants to do."

 Staunton later claimed that after 21 years of marriage, she and Carter had been apart for only three weeks.
 They have a terrier named Molly.

 Carter is a former chairman of Hampstead Cricket Club, whose ground is near his home.
 On 18 September 2011 he organised the Hampstead Cricket Club's third Celebrity Cricket Match, an annual charity event.

 Carter is a cyclist and has frequently ridden for charity causes.
 On 30 September 2011 he travelled with 25 other riders to Ghana for a 10-day trip that included six days of cycling to raise money for clean water in the small impoverished town of Tafo.
 It was his tenth charity ride.
 The previous nine were to raise money for the National Deaf Children's Society.
 He intended to raise at least £2,750, and ended up raising £8,670.

-As of October 2019, Carter lives in West Hampstead, North London.
+As of October 2019, Carter lives in West Hampstead, north west London.